asumag4/calgaryWaterQuality/README.md

 <img src="images/full_model_equation.png" alt="Model Equation">

 The model has an adjusted R-squared 0.5369 with 0.2032 residual standard error.
 The model explains 53.69% of the variation found in the dependent variable, pH.

+## Future Steps
+1. Data pipe-lining: Create a workflow from data.calgary.ca to local environment to contribute towards
+2. Consider other modelling methods, multi-linear regression modelling seems to be incompatible with this dataset
+3. Further analysis linking results to basic science to harvest more insights from our analysis